NoctisNex/Passcheck-Standalone/README.md

 - ✅ Edge 79+
 - ✅ Mobile browsers (iOS Safari, Chrome Mobile)

-## 🤝 Contributing

-Contributions are welcome!
-Here are some ways you can help:

-1. **Report bugs** - Found an issue?
-Open a GitHub issue
-2. **Suggest features** - Have an idea?
-Let us know!
-3. **Submit pull requests** - Fix bugs or add features
-4. **Improve documentation** - Help others understand the project

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.